-On 5th December as part of the last installment of the PPE Speaker Series for the term we had the pleasure of hosting Rory Bremner, longstanding comedian, impressionist and satirist.
-Before his show where he lapsed from impressions of Tony Blair to Donald Trump, I got a chance to sit down with Mr Bremner in the now all too familiar setting of the Art centre café, for a conversation on everything and anything in what has been a remarkable year in world politics.
+On December 5 as part of the last installment of the PPE Speaker Series for the term we had the pleasure of hosting Rory Bremner, longstanding comedian, impressionist and satirist.
+Before his show where he lapsed from impressions of Tony Blair to Donald Trump, I got a chance to sit down with Mr Bremner in the now all too familiar setting of the Art Centre Café.
+This conversation was on everything and anything in what has been a remarkable year in world politics.

-From the outset I could see that this had been a bad year for Rory, who although admittedly had ‘voted for different parties at different times,’ had a robust liberal core.
+From the outset I could see that this had been a bad year for Rory, who although admittedly had “voted for different parties at different times,” has a robust liberal core.
 To move the conversation away from the light-hearted small talk of careers, I asked him if he was shocked by the referendum result.

 His eyes noticeably drooped.
 With a solemn tone, he said that the ‘compassionate and liberal streak in the British public’ was dying amongst the foray.
 At this moment, I rather foolishly assumed that the whole interview would be dominated by tales of woe over the destruction of the liberal consensus that we have heard from many centrists and leftists in the aftermath of the referendum.
 Cue whining and attempts to immigrate to Canada.